MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 At this point it became clear to me how an abstraction can leak.
 Because I knew that the board was an array, and empty cells were nil, I could validate the input of the user by directly accessing the array.
-But if anything changed about my implementation of the baord, this method would break.
+But if anything changed about my implementation of the board, this method would break.
 What if I wanted to use empty strings instead of nil as placeholders in the array?

 The board should be the only object that knows what cells are empty.
 To allow